Robust and tunable Floquet altermagnets in sliding A-type antiferromagnetic bilayers

+Importantly, the odd-parity altermagnetic state is invariant under stacking sliding.
+Figures \ref{fig3:LDOSs} (g) and \ref{fig3:LDOSs}(h) show the spin-splitting energies at the $\Gamma$ and $K$ points across the entire sliding cell.
+While spin degeneracy is strictly preserved at $\Gamma$, finite spin splitting persists at $K$ for all sliding positions, with magnitudes ranging from 10.3 to 45.2 meV.
+This behavior directly demonstrates the stacking-sliding invariance of Floquet-induced altermagnetism in forward-stacking BL-MBT.
+The corresponding phase diagram is summarized in Fig. \ref{fig4:Contours}(a), where CPL produces three points of $f$-wave altermagnetism while maintaining the others in the $p$-wave state.

-Markedly, when the direction of the incident CPL deviates from the $z$-axis, the $C_{3z}$-rotational symmetry is broken, leading to the loss of $f$-wave characteristics.
-However, the $p$-wave altermagnetic states remain intact.
-For stacking configurations A to C, we have compiled the remaining symmetry operations in Tables S1 to S3 in the supplementary materials, categorized according to four conditions: incident direction along the $z$-axis, $x$-axis, $y$-axis, and other orientations.
-Additionally, for stacking sliding A of BL-MBT, Fig. S3 reveals the spin-resolved band structures and the distributions of spin-splitting energies across the entire BZ for the three incident angles: along $x$-axis, $y$-axis, and other direction.
-These results confirm the theoretical analysis of spin-space symmetries, with $\left[C_2||P\right]$ consistently surviving.
+As shown in Table \ref{tab2:forward}, when the incident CPL direction deviates from the $z$-axis, the combined symmetry operator of $\left[E||C_{2a}T\right]$, $\left[E||C_{2b}T\right]$ and $\left[E||C_{2ab}T\right]$ is broken, resulting in the loss of $f$-wave characteristics.
+However, the $p$-wave altermagnetic states remain robust, protected by $\left[C_2||P\right]$.
+For the three stacking configurations, the surviving symmetry operations in different directions are summarized in Tables S1-S3 \cite{supplementary}, and the representative band structures for sliding A with the incident angles along $x$, $y$ axes and other direction are shown in Fig. S6 \cite{supplementary}.
 Furthermore, a detailed examination of the theoretical analysis on forward stacking of BL-MBT is presented in Sec.
-I of the supplementary materials.
+I of the Supplementary Materials \cite{supplementary}.

-In addition to the previously discussed three representatives, we now underscore the stacking-sliding invariance of odd-parity altermagnetic states.
-Figure \ref{fig4:Contours} illustrates this novel feature, showcasing the spin-splitting distributions across the entire stacking-sliding zone at the $\Gamma$ [Fig. \ref{fig4:Contours}(a)] and $K$ [Fig. \ref{fig4:Contours}(b)] points, respectively.
-In like manner, the light frequency and intensity are fixed at $\hbar\omega$ = 9.0 eV and 0.3 Å$^{-1}$, with the band index (electron occupancy) set to No. 83.
-Absolutely, no spin splitting is observed at the $\Gamma$ point, while the spin splitting at the $K$ point permeates the entire stacking-sliding zone, the values ranging from 10.3 meV to 45.2 meV.
-This observation rigorously confirms the stacking-sliding invariance of Floquet-induced altermagnetism in forward-stacking BL-MBT.